minqiaowang/oracle-sharded-database/setup-environment/setup-environment.md

     ````
     ![](./images/tailOfBuildDBInstanceLog.png " ")

 2. When you see the following message, the database setup is complete - **Completed successfully in XXXX seconds** (this may take up to 30 minutes).
-You can do the **Step 6** to setup the standby environment while waiting the primary database ready .
+You can press Ctrl-C to exit from the tail command.

     ![](./images/tailOfBuildDBInstanceLog_finished.png " ")